Dr. Emily Doughty is the current Sister Liguori Lawton Endowed Professor in Nursing.

 Doughty earned her bachelor of science in nursing from the University of Louisiana at Monroe (then Northeast Louisiana University) in 1976, her masters in nursing from Texas Woman's University in 1979 and her doctorate in education from Nova Southeastern University in 2010.

-Doughty is currently the associate director of ULM's nursing school.
+Doughty is currently the Director of the Kitty DeGree School of Nursing.
 She joined the ULM faculty as an assistant professor of nursing in 1993 and became department head in 2004.
 She previously served as an assistant professor of nursing at Grambling State University.

 Doughty has taught a variety of nursing courses during her years as a professor, with topics ranging from beginning and advanced surgical nursing to pediatric and obstetrical nursing.